tsgonzalez/tsgonzalez.github.io/_pages/about.md

 </p>
 <p>
   I’m broadly interested in the algorithmic and statistical aspects of modern machine learning.
-I work on problems that I find both practically relevant and intellectually challenging, with research spanning areas such as optimization, generative modeling, and aggregation for collective decision making, primarily under differential privacy constraints.
+I work on problems that I find both practically relevant and intellectually challenging, with research spanning areas such as optimization and generative modeling, primarily under differential privacy constraints.
 </p>